Pioneering the use of fetal cells to make rubella vaccine

 “From my . . . personal point of view, having seen the suffering of families with Congenital Rubella Syndrome infants, I consider that what was done is 100% moral.”

 Yet, many who have heard of Dr. Plotkin focus on a decision he made when creating the rubella vaccine, which is the “R” in today’s MMR vaccine.
 Because viruses need another cell’s machinery to reproduce, making a viral vaccine means using a cell line that has certain characteristics.
 First, it must be a type of cell in which the virus grows well.
-Second, it must be a cell line that can be used virtually indefinitely.
+Second, it must be a cell line that is free of other, unwanted viruses.
+And third, it must be a cell line that can be used virtually indefinitely.
 If the company has to change the cell type that the vaccine virus is grown in, the vaccine would need to be further tested and approved before it could be used.

 Plotkin’s controversial decision

 Dr. Plotkin’s controversial decision centered on the cell line he chose to grow the rubella virus for his vaccine – human fetal embryo fibroblast cells.
 The cells were originally obtained from an elective termination of a pregnancy in the early 1960s.
 Fibroblast cells help keep connective tissues, like skin, together.
 Like every other cell in the body, except for sperm and eggs, these cells are diploid cells, meaning they have two sets of chromosomes.
 Dr. Plotkin, who often refers to the cells as “human diploid cells,” chose these cells for a couple of reasons.
 First, they met the necessary criteria that the virus grew well in them.
 Rubella virus is, unfortunately, quite capable of growing in fetal cells.
 When the virus infected women early in their pregnancy, babies would often be born blind, deaf, autistic, mentally disabled, or with heart defects.